samlavery/Robespierre/README.md

-# Proof That Infinite Offline Zeta Zeros Cannot Conspire To Exist
+# Proof That Sets Of Offline Zeta Zeros Cannot Exist

-All proof relevant lean files assume no axioms, hide no sorries, and only use functions from mathlib and compile with minor warnings.
+All proof relevant lean files assume no axioms, hide no sorries, only use functions from mathlib and compile with minor warnings.
 To verify:

 ```
 git clone git@github.com:samlavery/Robespierre.git
 cd Robespierre
 lake update

+# Builds, but with a wall of info, warnings, suggestions considered harmless
 lake build

+# will cleanly show if any axioms (shown as SorryAx), sorries, admits, or actual errors are present.
 lake build | egrep -i "sorry|error"
 ```

 #### AI Caveat
-If you intend to validate this proof with a public AI model (Claude/GPT/Aristotle/Gemini), see the Prior Protocol section below.
+If you intend to validate this proof with a public AI model (Claude/GPT/Aristotle/Gemini), see the Prior Protocol towards the bottom of this document.
 If you intend to manually verify the proof, proceed directly to the following sections.

-#### The summarized proof
+#### The Summarized Proof
 Two strips.
 Two axes.
 Two independent tests.
 Classical zeta theory reflects zeros around Re(s) = 1/2.
-The functional equation ξ(s) = ξ(1−s) does this for free.
-The classical critical strip runs from 0 to 1, and every conspiracy of off-line zeros passes this test automatically, the symmetry is built in.
-One constraint, trivially satisfied.
+The symmetry form of the functional equation ξ(s) = ξ(1−s) does this.
+The classical critical strip covers from 0 to 1, and finite/infinite sets of off-line zeros can pass this test, the symmetry is built in.
+One constraint, can be satisfied.

 The cosh kernel decomposes prime harmonics around a different axis: Re(s) = π/6.
-Its strip runs from −π/6 to π/6, but its coverage extends from 0 past Re(s) = 1 — it sees the entire classical critical strip and beyond.
-This is a constraint on the same zeros, it a constraint on the decomposition of prime harmonics.
+Its strip runs from −π/6 to π/6, but its coverage extends from 0 to ~1.0471 (π/3).
+This kernel sees the entire classical critical strip and beyond.
+The overhang overlaps with Euler's product before it converges to 1.
+Log Euler's product derives the prime harmonics.
+This overlap area is proven identical when viewed from either side, enabling a second and linearly independent rotation/reflection test against the same set of zeta zeros.

-Off-line zeros are distinct.
+Offline zeta zeros under rotation produce a sign and phase change.
 The functional equation imposes rotational symmetry around 1/2, zeros pair as ρ and 1−ρ̄, coupled across both axes.
+Euler's product observes the sign change and is used as an observable for classical rotation/reflection test.
+The log Euler's product observes both sign and phase change, which is why it is more useful for detecting differences in harmonics.
+The cosh harmonic decomposition imposes reflection/reflection symmetry of conjugate zeros around an axis at π/6.
+Balanced harmonics decompose into cos and sin values, when composed they cancel.
+This is a constraint on harmonic decomposition balance.

+Unbalanced harmonics do not cleanly decompose, leaving an observable residue under cosh kernel Schwarz rotation/reflection.

-The cosh decomposition imposes reflection symmetry around π/6, a constraint on harmonic decomposition balance.
-These are linearly independent types of symmetry anchored at different points.
-A rigid arithmetic object cannot satisfy a rotation and an independent reflection simultaneously.
+These are linearly independent types of symmetry tests anchored at different points.
+A rigid arithmetic object, or any infinite configuration of offline zeta zeros cannot satisfy two rotation/reflection tests simultaneously.

-No finite conspiracy survives.
-No infinite conspiracy survives.
-Off-line zeros cannot exist.
+Therefore, no finite configuration survives.
+No infinite configuration survives.
+Primes and their harmonics are balanced and invariant.
+Off-line zeros cannot exist under these constraints.

 # Proof Map